Getting Started with Blazor Image Editor Component

 NOTE

-Open ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.ImageEditor namespace.
+Open ~/_Imports.razor and import the Syncfusion.Blazor and Syncfusion.Blazor.ImageEditor namespaces.

 @using Syncfusion.Blazor